competitive-swimmer-i-screen

 Bone Health

-Calcium and vitamin D play a critical role in maintaining bone health.
+These bone health markers are part of a complex feedback loop that play a critical role in maintaining bone health.
 When you don’t get enough calcium, you increase your risk of developing osteoporosis and stress fractures.
-This blood test measures your total and corrected calcium levels, your vitamin D levels, and also checks for gout.

 Inflammation